You’ve got choices! You can say

 - Toe Ron Toe as the American visitors do

-- The Six (popularized by Mr. Toronto himself, Drake!)
+- or even The Six (popularized by Mr. Toronto himself, Drake!)

 Any way you say it, Toronto is North America’s fifth largest urban sprawl.
 It has been my home and base camp for the past forty years.
 I moved here in 1976 after being hired to teach at Scarborough’s Laurier Collegiate Institute.